j-klemm/alpaca-algo-trading/README.md

-# alpaca-algo-trading
-My Alpaca trading service
+My alpaca project for trading stock using alpaca's Python SDK